Fulton County COVID-19 Update

 • If you need emergent assistance you can visit the FCHC Urgent Care or the Emergency Room where you will be evaluated.
 If you are severely sick, please consider calling 911.

-1. Call or see your Provider if you have COVID symptoms.
-You may be seen in office and depending on provider, location and your symptoms you may be tested in the office or referred to FCHC hospital testing.
+1. Contact or see your Provider if you have COVID symptoms.
+You may be seen in office and depending on provider, location and your symptoms you may be tested in the office or referred to FCHC for testing.

 For Hospital testing: